 The First Amendment does not grant a right to infringe copyrighted works.

 The RIAA and the music industry as a whole are dedicated to protecting the First Amendment rights of Americans, including the rights of artists to be heard, even if their lyrics are offensive to some.
-If you are interested in learning about First Amendment issues that are currently facing artists, check out the Freedom of Speech section.
+If you are interested in learning about First Amendment issues that are currently facing artists, check out the Resources and Learning page.

 What can happen to me if I am caught infringing a copyright law?